zplance/Object-Oriented-Programming-in-Java/README.md

 The build, lib, data folders are default and created by courses offer.

-I did programing part in src folder named by weeks.
+I did programing part in src folders named by weeks.